matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 });
 ```

+This script deploys the `Greeter` contract created in the [getting started guide](./getting-started.md#write-and-deploy-a-contract) and test that it returns a correct message when calling the `greet()` method, and that the message can be updated with the `setGreeting()` method.

-You can now run the tests with the following command:
+You can now run the test file with the following command:

 ```
 yarn test
 ```

+**Congratulations!
+You've ran your first tests locally with zkSync 🎉**

 ## Full example